lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

 Debian/Ubuntu Compile Cheat Sheet (or read on for the full guide)
 =================================================================

+$ sudo su -c "echo deb http://build.openmodelica.org/apt nightly contrib >> /etc/apt/sources.list"
-$ echo deb-src deb-src http://build.openmodelica.org/apt nightly contrib >> /etc/apt/sources.list
+$ sudo su -c "echo deb-src http://build.openmodelica.org/apt nightly contrib >> /etc/apt/sources.list"
 $ sudo apt-get update
 $ sudo apt-get build-dep openmodelica
-$ ./configure --with-omniORB=/usr
+$ ./configure --with-omniORB
-$ make # or make omc if you only want the omc core
+$ make # or make omc if you only want the omc core and not the qtclients

 How to compile on Linux or Cygwin (all from source)
 ===================================================